What’s the difference between a product manager and a product owner or are these roles actually one and the same?

 2. Size matters

-When I say size, I’m not only referring to the number of employees a company has.
-The size of a company also refers to the number of:
+Size here doesn’t necessarily refer to the number of employees a company has.
+The size of a company could also refer to the number of:

 - price grids